 TWO AGENDAS

 Over the past generation, conservative and fundamentalist religious leaders have articulated fears of their communities about a decaying social order and motivated them into political action.
-For better or worse, politically conservative Christians (“Religious Right” would only be a subgroup of conservative Christians, by which I mean a diverse large group of people who are right of center politically and devoted Christians) are now driving much of the political agenda either by their actions or by the opposition their actions provoke.
-Liberal Christians (by which I mean a diverse group of devoted Christians who are to the left of center politically) have found themselves frequently in the role of defensive critics.
+For better or worse, politically conservative Christians ("Religious Right" would only be a subgroup of conservative Christians, by which I mean a large, diverse group of people who are right of center politically and devoted Christians) are now driving much of the political agenda either by their actions or by the opposition their actions provoke.
+Liberal Christians (by which I mean a diverse group of devoted Christians who are to the left of center politically) have frequently found themselves in the role of defensive critics.

 Understand that I am not alleging a conspiracy.
 No conspiracy is needed.
 It is almost an almost instinctive emergence.
-The twentieth century evangelical DNA seems to contain an apocalyptic gene.
+The twentieth-century evangelical DNA seems to contain an apocalyptic gene.
 Dispensational theology has widely instilled the vision of an imminent rapture and apocalypse in theological strands far from Dispensationalism.
-Any overly vigorous sneeze heard within 500 miles of Jerusalem signifies the rapture is coming any second.
+Any overly vigorous sneeze heard within five hundred miles of Jerusalem signifies the rapture is coming any second.
 The rise of the much vaunted and rivaled (though somewhat fuzzily defined) Religious Right in the late 1970s to early 1980s was due in part to apocalyptic visions of a moral collapse within the nation or of being conquered by godless communists from without.

 A THEOLOGICAL RESPONSE